DataComp-LM: In search of the next generation of training sets for language models: Building high-quality training datasets with

-\paragraph{Comparing model-based filtering approaches.} We compare many strategies: 1)~\emph{PageRank score filtering} to retain documents based on how likely they are to be linked to other documents, 2)~\emph{Semantic Deduplication (SemDedup)} to remove documents with similar informational content~\citep{abbas2023semdedup}, 3)~\emph{linear classifiers} fit on pre-trained BGE text embeddings~\citep{bge_embedding}, 4)~\emph{\askllm} that prompts an LM to see if a document is helpful~\citep{sachdeva2024train}, 5)~\emph{Perplexity filtering} where we retain low perplexity sequences following CCNet~\citep{wenzek-etal-2020-ccnet}, 6)~\emph{Top-k average logits} where we average the top-$k$ model logits over all words in a document to score how confident a model is that the correct words are within $k$ reasonable choices, and 7)~\fasttext~\citep{joulin2017bag} binary classifiers to distinguish data quality.
+We compare many strategies: 1)~\emph{PageRank score filtering} to retain documents based on how likely they are to be linked to other documents, 2)~\emph{Semantic Deduplication (SemDedup)} to remove documents with similar informational content~\citep{abbas2023semdedup}, 3)~\emph{linear classifiers} fit on pre-trained BGE text embeddings~\citep{bge_embedding}, 4)~\emph{\askllm} which prompts an LM to see if a document is helpful~\citep{sachdeva2024train}, 5)~\emph{Perplexity filtering} where we retain low perplexity sequences following CCNet~\citep{wenzek-etal-2020-ccnet}, 6)~\emph{Top-k average logits} where we average the top-$k$ model logits over all words in a document to score how confident a model is that the correct words are within $k$ reasonable choices, and 7)~\fasttext~\citep{joulin2017bag} binary classifiers to distinguish data quality.
 For training classifiers, we train on $\sim 400$k documents split equally between positive and negative classes.
-We experiment with different options for positive data and fix negative data as a sample from \rw.
-For the perplexity filtering and the top-k average logits strategies, we utilize a 154M parameter causal Transformer trained on a mix of English Wikipedia, the books subset of \rpj v1, and peS2o ~\citep{peS2o, rpj}.
+We experiment with different options for positive data and fix negative data as a random sample from a version of our \rw reproduction.
+For the perplexity filtering and the top-k average logits strategies, we utilize a 154M parameter causal Transformer trained on a mix of English Wikipedia, the books subset of \rpj-v1, and peS2o ~\citep{peS2o, rpj} (see \Cref{appx:quality-filters} for more implementation details).
 We compare the aforementioned approaches in \Cref{tab:quality_filtering} and find that \fasttext-based filtering outperforms all other approaches.
-We next aim to understand how \fasttext training recipes affect its effectiveness as a data filtering network~\citep{fang2023dfn}.
+We next aim to understand how different \fasttext training recipes affect its effectiveness as a data filtering network~\citep{fang2023dfn}.